-According to the new law, you would see what the state gives you and then add an additional $600.
-Right now the top amount in Florida is $275 per week.
-However, senators have urged governors to cap this to a maximum of what you were earning before you were unemployed.
+With this new law, you would see what the state gives you and then add an additional $600.
+Right now the maximum in Florida is $275 per week.
+However, senators have urged governors to reduce this to a maximum of what you were making before you were unemployed.

-Because of the Corona Virus pandemic, the federal government made changes to unemployment , which will grant eligibility to those that would not have been eligible before.
+Because of the Corona Virus pandemic, Congress made changes to unemployment regulations, which will let people be eligible that would not have been eligible before.

 Cares Act Eligibility states that individuals who are self-employed, independent contractors and nonprofit employees, those that are otherwise ineligible for State Reemployment Assistance benefits and those that have exhausted state and federal benefits may be eligible.

 You can apply for reemployment assistance (unemployment) online: https://connect.myflorida.com

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to help workers get trained, certified and placed in high demand careers such as information technology, cyber-security, business intelligence, project management and more.
+It provides no cost training grants to assist workers get trained, certified and placed in high demand careers such as IT, cyber-security, business intelligence, project management and more.
 The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
-This training is designed to make your resume marketable so you can get hired and return to the workforce.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
+This training is designed to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you qualify, everything is paid for, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+If you qualify, everything is covered, even the exam.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-Sadly, no. The CareerSource offices that oversee the WIOA program are closed to the public.
-Some counties, like Pinellas, Pasco and Hernando counties, have employees working from home to work on these applications so dislocated workers can get the help they need.
-At this critical time when so many more people need help, some other counties have chosen instead to stop processing applications until they reopen.
+Sadly, no. The CareerSource offices that run the program are closed to the public.
+Some counties, like Pinellas, Pasco and Hernando counties, have WIOA counselors working from home to work on these applications so dislocated workers can get assistance.
+At a time when so many unemployment has skyrocketed, some other counties have chosen instead to stop processing applications until they reopen.